Mr. H. Kenneth Lefoldt Jr.

 Murray & Murray

-Dwayne M. Murray is a Past President and CEO of the National Association of Bankruptcy Trustees and the Senior Partner in the Baton Rouge Law Firm of Murray & Murray, LLC.
+Dwayne M. Murray is a Past President and CEO of the National Association of Bankruptcy Trustees and the Managing Member in the Baton Rouge Law Firm of Murray & Murray, LLC.
 He holds the bachelor’s and master’s degrees from the University of Louisiana at Lafayette and the Juris Doctorate from the Southern University Law Center.
 He has served as a Chapter 7 Panel Trustee since 1993 for the U.S. Bankruptcy Court, Middle District of Louisiana.
 He has been appointed Chapter 11 Trustee, Liquidating Trustee and as Special Master in state court.
 He is admitted to practice before the United States Supreme Court, United States Court of Appeals for the 5th Circuit, United States District Courts for the Middle, Eastern and Western Districts of Louisiana.
-He has been licensed for the practice of law with the Louisiana Bar Association for 31 years.
 Murray is affiliated with the Turnaround Management Association, American Bankruptcy Institute, National Bar Association, Louisiana State Bar Association, and the National Association of Bankruptcy Trustees.

 Mr. Louis M. Phillips